Chart Color Schemes

 Residential development activity is lower than average in Toronto - Awaba according to AreaSearch's national comparison of local real estate markets

 Toronto Awaba has averaged approximately 46 new dwelling approvals annually.
 Over the past five financial years, from FY21 to FY25, a total of 231 homes were approved, with an additional 6 approved so far in FY26.
-The average population growth per dwelling built over these years was around 0.9 people annually, indicating that new supply has kept pace with or exceeded demand, offering ample buyer choice and creating capacity for future population growth beyond current forecasts.
+The average number of people moving to the area per year for each dwelling built over these five years is 0.9.

-The average construction cost value of new properties is $706,000, suggesting developers are targeting the premium market segment with higher-end properties.
-This financial year has seen $5.3 million in commercial approvals registered, reflecting the area's primarily residential nature.
-Compared to the Rest of NSW, Toronto Awaba records significantly lower building activity, at 63.0% below the regional average per person.
+This indicates that new supply is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+The average construction value of new properties is $706,000, suggesting developers are targeting the premium market segment with higher-end properties.
+In FY26, $5.3 million in commercial approvals have been registered, highlighting the area's primarily residential nature.
+Compared to the rest of NSW, Toronto Awaba records markedly lower building activity, at 63.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established dwellings.
-Nationally, building activity is also below average, possibly due to the area's maturity and potential planning constraints.
-New building activity consists of 65.0% standalone homes and 35.0% attached dwellings, expanding the range of medium-density options and creating a mix of opportunities across price brackets.
+Nationally, building activity in the area is also below average, reflecting its maturity and possible planning constraints.

 Frequently Asked Questions - Development